 I am here for Conservatives and I will always promote free-speech and open discussions.
 Only that will create a world where people are not judged by who they voted for in the last elections or a single tweet that resurfaced after 10 years.

 People are complex and beautiful and flawed and equally evolved from the same cell.

 If you preach about compassion and equality, then look into your heart and see if you are living by these values when it comes to humans you disagree with.
 Not Nazis or members of the KKK, but people who looked at an issue like abortion and saw something different from you.

 As a Centrist I am not tied to a single party, instead, I am open to hearing from all sides and then supporting the one that sounds the best to me.

 May you find your inner Centrist and do the same, if only when it comes to looking at a Conservative and giving them a chance to show you who they are before you write them off as the enemy.

 To quote Ricky Gervais who recently talked about how divided we are: ‘Social media amplifies everything.
 If you’re mildly left-wing on Twitter you’re suddenly Trotsky.
 If you’re mildly conservative you’re Hitler, and if you’re centrist and you look at both arguments, you’re a coward and they both hate you.’

-Veganism is about non-human animals, not Trump or AOC or anyone else.
+Veganism is about non-human animals, no one else.